csu333/waterLevel/README.md

  Optional:
   * A 16340 battery
   * Wifi antenna
+  * A solar panel to charge the battery

 The sensor should be placed in the tank where it will not pick up a reading from other obstacle so mind the [reading radius](https://github.com/tomaskovacik/kicad-library/blob/master/library/datasheet/K02-AJ-SR04/AJ-SR04M-T-X.zh-CN.en.pdf)